-Eureka College has a Campus Police Department located in the basement of Melick Library.
-A full-time Officer works during the day Monday through Friday and as needed during evenings and weekends.
+Eureka College has a Campus Police Department located in the basement of Melick Library and a satellite office located in the Cerf Center near the loading dock.
+A full time Officer works during the day Monday through Friday and as needed during the evenings and weekends.
+A part-time sworn Officer will work as requested or needed on the weekends (Thursday through Saturday 9pm-2am) and or special events.

-Under the direction of the Eureka College Police Department, the Eureka College Campus Security Team, made up of trained student workers, will be available as a student escort, and to assist in any minor incidents that arise every day of the week from 8:30pm - 11:00pm.
+Under the direction of the Eureka College Police Department, the Eureka College Campus Security Team, made up of trained student workers, will be available as a student escort, and to assist in any minor incidents that rise every Sunday through Wednesday 8:30pm-11:00pm.
 This team can be contacted throughout their shift on a College owned cell phone ((309) 339-0321) that is posted throughout campus.
 A member of the Student Services, Engagement, and Leadership Office is also on-call every day of the week as a resource to the Resident Advisors for incidents that require immediate troubleshooting assistance.

-When needed, the Eureka City Police Department and the Woodford County Police Department serve as back up to the Eureka College Police Department.
-If any police reports are generated by one of those departments, they are received by the Eureka College Police Department within 1 week of the incident.
-If the College needs assistance from either of those departments the College will contact the Eureka City Police Dispatch at (309) 467-2375.
+When needed, the Eureka City Police Department and the Woodford County Police Department serve as a back up to the Eureka College Police Department.
+If any police reports are generated by one of those departments, they are requested by the Eureka College Police Department.
+If the College needs assistance from either of those departments the College will contact Woodford County Dispatch at (309) 467-2375.